Kapalua Bay Maui Guide 2026: Snorkeling, Parking & Beach Tips

 2. Enter from sand: avoid stepping on rock or reef

-3. Stay inside the bay: do not push outside the points into open ocean
+3. Stay inside the bay: don't push outside the points into the open ocean

 4. Snorkel the edge and turn back early: your exit should feel easy, not like a mission